Skip to content

 It is worth noting, though, that some prints, such as 'An Industrial Town' (illustrated below), 'On the Sands' and 'St Luke’s Church' are numbered in pencil rather than bearing a FATG blind stamp.

-Every limited edition print will either have a FATG blind stamp or a pencilled edition number, bar a few notable exceptions including the 'Mill Scene', published by The Observer in 1972 and released in an edition of 750, and 'Market Scene in a Northern Town', published by Patrick Seale Prints in 1973, also in a limited edition of 750.
-These prints do not possess a FATG blind stamp or an inscribed edition number.
+Every limited edition print will either have a FATG blind stamp or a pencilled edition number, bar a few notable exceptions including the 'Mill Scene' (published by The Observer in 1972 in an edition of 750) and 'Market Scene in a Northern Town' (published by Patrick Seale Prints in 1973 in an edition of 750).
+These prints do not possess either a FATG blind stamp or an inscribed edition number.

 Lowry's Signature